Slaughterhouse found guilty of migrant teen’s death fined $200,000 - FreedomUnited.org

 Is children’s safety the cost of doing business?

-Unfortunately, companies like Mar-Jac Poultry seem to believe that labor violations, including child labor violations, are just the “cost of doing business.”
-Child labor protections are fundamental to ensure minors who work are kept safe and that the amount and types of work they do are appropriate for their age.
-However, instead of stepping-up protection to prevent situations like those at Marc-Jac Poultry, ten states have recently introduced or passed legislation that weaken child labor protections.
+Unfortunately, companies like Mar-Jac Poultry seem to believe that child labor violations are just the “cost of doing business.”
+Child labor laws are vital to keeping working minors safe and ensuring their work is age-appropriate.
+However, instead of stepping up protection for child workers, ten states recently introduced or passed legislation that weakens child labor protections.

 Petermeyer states: